kurmasz/poprawa/README.md

 We use GitHub to make the progress reports available to the students.
 Specifically,
 1. Students use [GitHub Classroom](https://classroom.github.com/) to create a precisely-named GitHub repository to which the instructor has write access.
 2. Instructors add each student's GitHub account name to the gradebook's "info" worksheet.
-   * This is a manual process because our courses are typically 25 to 40 students (not big enough to need automation).
+   * This is currently a manual process because our courses are not big enough to need automation ( typically 25 to 40 students ()).
-3. The script `gh_progress_report` writes each progress report to the `README.md` file in the student's GitHub repository, then pushes the changes.
+3. The script `gh_progress_report` generates a progress report for each student then writes each progress report to the `README.md` file in the student's GitHub repository and pushes the changes.
+   * This script uses a config file similar to [this one](demo/demo_report_generator_config.rb)
+   * `gh_progress_report demo_report_generator_config.rb`
    * Because the report is written to `README.md`, students can view their report by simply visiting the website for their GitHub page.
    * We configure GitHub Classroom to create private repositories, so the reports can only be seen by the student.